vuejs/v2.vuejs.org/src/guide/transitions.md

 3. `v-leave`: Starting state for leave.
 Applied when leave transition is triggered, removed after 1 tick.
 4. `v-leave-active`: Active and ending state for leave.
 Applied when leave transition is triggered, removed when the transition/animation finishes.

+!!TODO: A nifty timeline diagram might be useful here.

 For each of these classes, the `v` prefix is the name of the transition.
-If you use `transition="my-transition"` for example, then the `v-enter` class would instead be `my-transition-enter`.
+If you use `name="my-transition"` for example, then the `v-enter` class would instead be `my-transition-enter`.

-`v-enter-active` and `v-leave-active` give you the ability to specify different easing curves for enter/leave transitions.
+`v-enter-active` and `v-leave-active` give you the ability to specify different easing curves for enter/leave transitions, which you'll see an example of in the following section.

 ### CSS Transitions